portellam/deploy-VFIO/README.md

           --uninstall-extras    Undo changes made by post-setup. *

         zram-swap ARGUMENTS:
-          force                 Force changes, even if zram-swap is allocated and in use. * [fraction]            Set the fraction of total available memory.
+          [fraction]            Set the fraction of total available memory. force                 Force changes, even if zram-swap is allocated and in use. *

-          Example (assume a host with 32 GiB of RAM): force 1/4           Compress 8 GiB of RAM, to create 16 GiB of swap, with 16 GiB free.
+          Example (assume a host with 32 GiB of RAM):
+            1/4 force           Force changes and compress 8 GiB of RAM, to create 16 GiB of swap, with 16 GiB free.
+            1/8                 Compress 4 GiB of RAM, to create 8 GiB of swap, with 28 GiB free.

 #### * Options that skip *all* user prompts.